15 Best Places to Run in Chicago: Tips from a Local

 Whether you’re looking for some speed, hoping to feel camaraderie with other runners, or simply want some fresh air and nice views, these are the best spots for pounding the pavement (or trails!) in Chicago.

-Spanning Lake Michigan for 18.5 miles and traversing 13 Chicago neighborhoods, the city’s Lakefront Trail is the ultimate spot for runners and one of the best places to run in Chicago.
-Fully paved, flat, split into running/walking and biking paths – and not to mention stunning – this path is perfect for long runs, speed work, and leisurely runs to catch skyline views (stop at Promontory Point, Oak Street Beach, North Avenue Beach’s pier, and near Diversey Harbor’s Chevron sculpture for a few good photo opportunities), and many, many chances for the absolute thrill of jumping in the lake in the middle of a run.
+Spanning Lake Michigan for 18.5 miles and traversing 13 Chicago neighborhoods, the city’s Lakefront Trail is the ultimate spot for runners and one of the best running trails in Chicago.
+Fully paved, flat, split into running/walking and biking paths – and not to mention stunning – this path is perfect for long runs, speed work, and leisurely runs to catch Michigan Avenue and skyline views (stop at Promontory Point, Oak Street Beach, North Avenue Beach’s pier, and near Diversey Harbor’s Chevron sculpture for a few good photo opportunities), and many, many chances for the absolute thrill of jumping in the lake in the middle of a run.

 Though heavily trafficked in some areas (mostly concentrated between the North Avenue Beach and Museum Campus access points, and especially around the premiere tourist destination Navy Pier), you’ll still find many peaceful corners and tucked-away nature spots.
 While the 18.5-mile paved path is the official Lakefront Trail, you’ll find many connected and offshoot trails, primarily around the North Side harbors, Grant Park, and Jackson Park.

 During weekend mornings, especially throughout the summer, you’ll see packs of dozens of running clubs and marathon training groups.
 If you want to avoid crowds, head out as early as possible.
 There are also public water fountains, but they only run from late summer until early fall.
-Bring your own hydration, especially if you’re out for a long run!
+Bring your own hydration on the running trail, especially if you’re out for a long run!

 Given the wide range of possible routes to run the Lakefront Trail, it’s impossible to list all of them here.
 If you need a starting point, here are a few of my favorite ways to experience the trail:

-Millennium Park to Promontory Point (~7 miles one way, ~14 round trip): Starting at either the Loop’s Millennium Park or Hyde Park’s Promontory Point, this long-run route is ideal for running through the city’s most famous tourist spots in the Museum Campus, soaking in the best native plants of the region along Burnham Nature Sanctuary and enjoying quieter and less obstructed lake views.
-Stop in Promontory Point for a quick dip (I prefer the rocks on the north side of the field house), and then either run or bike back to Millennium Park using one of the city’s Divvy shared bikes.
+• Millennium Park to Promontory Point (~7 miles one way, ~14 round trip): Starting at either the Loop’s Millennium Park or Hyde Park’s Promontory Point, this long-run route is ideal for running through the city’s most famous tourist spots in the Museum Campus, soaking in the best native plants of the region along Burnham Nature Sanctuary and enjoying quieter and less obstructed lake views.
+Stop in Promontory Point for a quick dip (I prefer the rocks on the north side of the field house), and then run back to Millennium Pack.
+Or, bikers can hope on one of the city’s Divvy shared bikes.

-Oak Street Beach to Theater on the Lake (~3.5 miles roundtrip): You’ll see North Siders come alive in the summer evenings along this route.
-Intramural beach volleyball leagues, friends and families picnicking at sunset, children splashing at the beach, and of course, runners and cyclists, are all common sightings on this stretch.
+• Oak Street Beach to Theater on the Lake (~3.5 miles roundtrip): If you want a shorter run, this is an excellent option.
+You’ll see North Siders come alive in the summer evenings along this route.
+Intramural beach volleyball leagues, friends and families picnicking at sunset, children splashing at the beach, and of course, runners and cyclists, are all common on this stretch.
 Savor the city views as you run back south from Theater on the Lake.

-Belmont Harbor to Montrose Dunes Nature Area (~5 miles roundtrip): You’ll get the best of the North Side harbors, city views, and nature preserves on this (minimum) five-mile route.
-Enter through the Belmont Harbor access point and head north along the path.
-You can stay on the paved path or head to the crushed gravel path along the lake just after the Bill Jarvis Migratory Bird Sanctuary until you reach Montrose Harbor.
+• Belmont Harbor to Montrose Dunes Nature Area (~5 miles roundtrip): You’ll get the best of the North Side harbors, city views, and nature preserves on this (minimum) five-mile route.
+A perfect place to begin is at the Belmont Harbor access point.
+From there, head north along the path.
+You can stay on the paved path or run on the crushed gravel path along the lake just after the Bill Jarvis Migratory Bird Sanctuary until you reach Montrose Harbor.
 Keep following the shoreline as you wrap around to the Montrose Point Bird Sanctuary and on the other side of the point, the Dunes Nature Area.
 As the names suggest, this area is ideal for bird enthusiasts and nature lovers.
-For a little extra mileage, take the ~.5-miles of nature trails within the sanctuary for a chance to see some.
+For a little extra mileage, take the ~.5-miles of nature trails within the sanctuary for a longer running path.

 2. Running Northerly Island